 You will need to get a tax file number to work in Australia.
 Visit the Australian Taxation Office (ATO) website to apply for your tax file number and find more information about paying taxes in Australia.

 HOW TO FIND WORK IN AUSTRALIA

 There are various ways to find work in Australia, including:

 Job notice-boards on campus (does not apply to all colleges)

 Drop off your CV to retailers, hotels, restaurants, cafes and ask for work

 Career Guides (German Language)

 The format and layout of an Australian resume may differ from the standards in your home country.
 The German format for example is not applicable for Australia.
 Do not include a photo, date of birth, religion, marriage status and number of children.
 Including these details could be used as a basis for discrimination and can automatically disqualify your application from consideration.

-German Australian Marketing Services offer a free CV check and resume updates to students who enrolled for a course through this website.
+Study in Australia Int. offer a free CV check and resume updates to students who enrolled for a course through this website.

-German Australian Marketing Services has a strong knowledge of the Australian job market and will work with you to ensure your resume is tailored for your desired role and industry.
+Study in Australia Int. has a strong knowledge of the Australian job market and will work with you to ensure your resume is tailored for your desired role and industry.
 We will highlight your relevant skills, experience and achievements to ensure you stand out from the crowd.